-- 10.15.
+10.16.
 Ellenbrook is a new country park being created on part of the former de Havilland aerodrome site east of Smallford, near Hatfield.
-The country park was devised and is being delivered through cross-boundary cooperation between this Council and Welwyn & Hatfield Council, primarily through a planning agreement related to a major urban extension of Hatfield that has occurred in over the last 10 years. - 10.16.
+The country park was devised and is being delivered through cross-boundary cooperation between this Council and Welwyn & Hatfield Council, primarily through a planning agreement related to a major urban extension of Hatfield that has occurred in over the last 10 years.

+- 10.17.
 The plans for the country park include hay meadows, woodland, cattle grazing, footpaths and a bridleway.
 Final plans are now under review as a result of new proposals for mineral extraction and possible further urban development in the Welwyn Hatfield Local Plan.
 A more comprehensive country park plan is being developed to include definitive public access and informal recreation opportunities.
-The conservation, enhancement and management of existing grassland and ancient woodland will be included alongside the creation of new lakes, woodlands and ecological habitats.
+The conservation, enhancement and management of existing grassland and ancient woodland will be included alongside the creation of new lakes, woodlands and ecological habitats. - 10.18.
+London Colney / Park Street Country Park (Strategic Rail Freight Site)Consent was granted for the development of the Strategic Railfreight Interchange in 2015 which included the provision of a new country park in the south of the district which will provide further opportunity to deliver the objectives of the Green Infrastructure Strategy.